Looking for the best Martin Luther King Jr. children’s books?

 Even if you do nothing to celebrate or acknowledge Dr. King, the holiday is a wonderful opportunity to talk to children about racism, diversity, equality, kindness, friendship, and peace.
 Since his death in April 1968, many have stepped up to carry on his legacy including: Stacey Abrams, Bryan Stevenson, Tamika D. Mallory and others.
 It has truly been inspiring to see so many new activists and politicians continuing to stand up and speak out against injustices the same way Dr. King did years ago.

-Below I’m sharing some great children’s books inspired by the life and legacy of one of our nation’s most prominent civil rights activists, Dr. Martin Luther King Jr. Let me know in the comments some of your favorite Dr. King children’s books.
+Below I’m sharing some great children’s books inspired by the life and legacy of one of our nation’s most prominent civil rights activists, Dr. Martin Luther King Jr. I’ve also included book recommendations for his wife, Mrs. Coretta Scott King.
+Let me know in the comments some of your favorite Dr. King children’s books.

 Who Was Martin Luther King, Jr.?: A Who Was?
 Board Book